ansible-collections/dellemc.enterprise_sonic/docs/CONTRIBUTING.md

 [GitHub action](https://github.com/ansible-collections/dellemc.enterprise_sonic/actions) that runs unit tests automatically and checks the code coverage tool, [code-coverage.yml](https://github.com/ansible-collections/dellemc.enterprise_sonic/blob/main/.github/workflows/code-coverage.yml), runs unit tests automatically and checks that the code coverage of each package meets a configured threshold (currently 90%).
 An error is flagged if a given pull request does not meet the test coverage threshold and blocks the pull request from being merged.
 When it fails, it is expected that the contributor will look into the log, understand the problem and resolve the issue.

-Alternatively, users can manually run the unit test and check the coverage using 'ansible-test' command as given in the following example.
+Alternatively, users can manually run the unit test and check the coverage using the 'ansible-test' command as given in the following example.
+These commands must be run from the Ansible collection "install" directory for the enterprise sonic collection (e.g. "cd ~/.ansible/collections/ansible_collections/dellemc/enterprise_sonic").

 ```
 ansible-test  units --color --python 3.10 --coverage -vvvv tests/unit/modules/network/sonic/test_sonic_bgp_neighbors.py